-WHY DO WE HAVE A PRIVACY NOTICE
+WHY DO WE HAVE A PRIVACY NOTICE?

 WHO ARE J BRADBURNE PRICE & CO?

-b) Vendors and Purchasers of Property as well as those who expressed an interest in purchasing
+b) Vendors and Purchasers of Property as well as those who expressed an interest in purchasing or selling

-c) Surveying clients
+c) Surveying and Rural Work clients

-HOW WILL THE DATA BE COLLECTED
+HOW WILL THE DATA BE COLLECTED?

 In nearly all cases, any data will be collected during the normal course of business.